Emilxyz/Prefix/README.md

 # Prefix
-Since a lot of peapole used a leaked version of my prefix plugin I decided to redcode the old version and publish the source of the new one.
+Since a lot of peapole used a leaked version of my prefix plugin I decided to recode the old version and publish the source of the new one.

 # Features
 - Supports PermissionsEx v1.22.10